Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/B4-25-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 1990, Andrew D. Ellington & Jack W. Szostak isolated RNA binding to some dyes through in vitro selection experiments, and named these RNA specifically binding as aptamers.
+<p>In 1990, Andrew D. Ellington & Jack W. Szostak isolated RNA binding to some dyes through in vitro selection experiments, and named these RNA specifically binding as aptamers.
 Subpopulations of RNA molecules that bind specifically to a variety of organic dyes have been isolated from a population of random sequence RNA molecules.
-Started the earliest example of aptamer selection<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Started the earliest example of aptamer selection<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>